Chapter 1: Foundations

 Evolution

-The core principles remain, but implementation varies wildly.
+The core principles stay the same.
+Implementation varies wildly.

 Core Principles

-The team runs the standup, not a manager dictating orders.
+The team runs the standup.
+A manager does not dictate orders.

 Bad: